FiveToken/FiveToken-Wallet-Chrome-Extension/README.md

         origin:'https://filscan.io'
     }
 })

+DAppLink.request({
+    method: 'uploadWeb3Stroage',
+    params: {
+        width: window.outerWidth,
+        origin: window.location.origin,
+        // Uploaded files
+        file,
+        info:{
+          // nickname
+          nickname,
+          // filecoin bsc eth address
+          address,
+          // describe
+          describe,
+          // rpc
+          rpc,
+          // account name
+          accountName
+        },
+        // Optional.
+An object whose properties define certain Web3.Storage options and metadata about the files being uploaded.
+See below for more details. option:{

+        }
+    }
+})
 ```

 ### DAppLink.onMessage(tag,callback)
-tag
+tag</br>
-filecoinWalletAddress:Listen to the result of connection address and return to the connection address
+filecoinWalletAddress:Listen to the result of connection address and return to the connection address.</br>
-scriptUpdateWeb3Storage:Listen to the result of data storage and return to CID
+scriptUpdateWeb3Storage:Listen to the result of data storage and return to CID.</br>
-scriptWeb3Storage:Listen to the result of accessing address information and return to the storage information of the address
+responseWebStorange:Listen to the result of accessing address information and return to the storage information of the address.</br>

-data
+data</br>
 Return data

 Example: